pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 ### Adoption

-Meituan-Dianping is always cautious about adopting new solutions, and TiDB was no exception.
+Meituan is always cautious about adopting new solutions, and TiDB was no exception.
 The implementation of TiDB went through the following stages of migration: offline analytical scenarios, non-critical workloads, and then mission-critical workloads.

-There are many product lines in Meituan-Dianping.
+There are many product lines in Meituan.
 The services all have huge volumes and demand high-quality performance from the storage system.
 Therefore, it is important to plan for a good storage system, including the following aspects: monitoring and alert, and service deployment and data synchronization between upstream and downstream.

 ### Integration with the current ecosystem:

 #### Monitoring and Alert

-Meituan-Dianping currently uses the Mt-Falcon platform (a customized distributed monitoring system inspired by [Open-Falcon](https://github.com/open-falcon)) for monitoring and alert.
+Meituan currently uses the Mt-Falcon platform (a customized distributed monitoring system inspired by [Open-Falcon](https://github.com/open-falcon)) for monitoring and alert.
 Various plugins have been configured in Mt-Falcon to customize monitoring multiple components, and with [Puppet](https://en.wikipedia.org/wiki/Puppet_(software)) deployed, the privileges of different users and the issue of different files can be recognized.
 This way, machine installation and privilege control will be established as long as we complete the plugin scripts and the necessary files.

 ![Monitoring Architecture](media/monitoring-architecture.png)
 <div class="caption-center"> Monitoring Architecture </div>